rqkun/gtome/readme.md

     - Follow the instructions [here](https://github.com/streamlit/gsheets-connection?tab=readme-ov-file#service-account--crud-example) to create your credentials and save it to your `.streamlit/secrets.toml` file.

 4. Set up Google Firebase API credentials:
+    - Go to [here](https://console.cloud.google.com/) and create an authentication Client and copy your credentials and save it to your `.streamlit/secrets.toml` file.
     - Go to [here](https://firebase.google.com/) and create an authentication app and add your API_KEY to `.streamlit/secrets.toml` file.
-    - Open your firebase console and go to Authentication > Sign-in methods and the Email/Password provider.
+    - Open your firebase console and go to Authentication > Sign-in methods and add the Email/Password provider.
+    - Open your firebase console and go to Authentication > Sign-in methods and add the Google provider, fill the `client_id` and `secret` field.

+5. Set up Supabase credentials:
+    - Follow the instructions [here](https://docs.streamlit.io/develop/tutorials/databases/supabase) to create your credentials and save it to your `.streamlit/secrets.toml` file.

+6. (Optional) if the app is hosted on the Streamlit Community Cloud then set the `target` field in `.streamlit/secrets.toml` to `"_blank"`.

-5. Your secret should look like this:
+7. Your secret should look like this:
     ```
     [connections.gsheets]
     spreadsheet = "<googlesheet_url>"